Do you have an ideal income and amount of work a day? I do. My ideal income is $300,000 for a family of four while working four hours a day.

 With $300,000 a year, my wife and I can live a relatively middle-class lifestyle in an expensive city like San Francisco.
 Meanwhile, working four hours a day is just enough to do something productive while having fun.
 Working longer starts to feel more like a dream.

 What’s Your Ideal Income And Amount Of Work A Day?

-Because I had a $100,000 income target in mind while in college, I set out to work in an industry which would allowed me to make such an income.
+Because I had a $100,000 income target in mind while in college, I set out to work in an industry which would enabled me to make six figures.
 Industries such as consulting, finance, legal, high tech, and medical are such industries.
 The problem is getting in and surviving for a long enough time to reap the financial rewards.

 IDEAL AMOUNT OF WORK TIME A DAY

 My ideal amount of work a day is roughly four hours.
 I like to get up early and work from 7:30am to 11:30am non-stop.
 I find that I can maintain a maximum focus of up to four hours, by which time I start to fade if I work any longer.
 My concentration deteriorates, and I start to get fidgety and want to go outside.

 From 11:30am-1pm, I take a leisurely lunch break.
 Afterward, I enjoy a nice 30 minute siesta on the couch before I go and perform some physical activity to try and stay in shape.
 I might sprinkle some afternoon errands and by the time 6pm roles around, it’s date night and relaxation time.

 There will often be times when I have to get on the computer and work at night due to clients in Australia and Asia.
 However, I don’t plan on spending more than 45 minutes online after dinner anymore because I want to spend time with my loved ones instead.